stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 1. **Performance Optimization**: Intelligent pagination and record counting ensure efficient processing of large datasets while providing progress feedback.

+1. **Testing Standards**: Created comprehensive test patterns that should be applied to other script testing, including proper mocking, error scenario coverage, and data validation.

 ## Next Steps

 ### Phase 2: Vector Utility Script Refactoring

-With the fetch_landmark_reports.py enhancement complete, the next priority is to continue the PineconeDB consolidation work:
+With the fetch_landmark_reports.py enhancement and testing complete, the next priority is to continue the PineconeDB consolidation work:

 1. **Replace duplicated functions** in `scripts/vector_utility.py`: